InfiniStore: Elastic Serverless Cloud Storage: Design

 In order to initiate a data recovery, {\proj} needs to establish that a previously invoked instance has been reclaimed since its last invocation. {\proj} does this by using an \textit{insertion log} to keep track of {\kvput} operations for each individual function.
 The log is used to determine whether an instance's memory state is up-to-date.

 \textbf{Insertion Log.} The insertion log contains one or more insertion nodes, each of which is a COS object that records the {\kvput} operations served by a function instance during a single invocation of the function instance.
 Each {\kvput} results in the creation of an insertion node that is stamped with a monotonically increasing counter value called \emph{term}.
 Upon a \kvput, the object chunks are inserted into SMS and then pushed to COS; in the meantime, the function consolidates and seals concurrent PUT records (received at roughly the same time in a time window, whose duration is configurable) generated during its current invocation into an insertion log node and persists the log node to COS before returning.
 Figure~\ref{fig:lineage} shows an example insertion log and the information recorded in each { \texttt{PUT}} request.
 On returning, the function instance creates a \emph{snapshot} of the chunks it currently stores to speed up recovery downloading.
 The snapshot is also persisted in COS.
-The most up-to-date insertion node information is piggybacked onto the {\kvget}/{\kvput} response payload that is sent to the client daemon.
-This information includes the { \texttt{term}} of the insertion node, a { \texttt{hash}} that is computed from the insertion node, the { \texttt{diff\_rank}}, which is discussed in next paragraph, the size of the last insertion node stored in COS, and a copy of snapshot information containing all of the aforementioned fields.
+The most up-to-date insertion node information is piggybacked onto the {\kvget}/{\kvput} response payload sent to the client daemon.
+This information includes the { \texttt{term}} of the insertion node, a { \texttt{hash}} that is computed from the insertion node, the { \texttt{diff\_rank}}, which is discussed in the next paragraph, the size of the last insertion node stored in COS, and a copy of snapshot information containing all of the aforementioned fields.
 The client daemon maintains up-to-date insertion information for each function it manages.

 \textbf{Triggering a Recovery.} On a function invocation for a {\kvget}/{\kvput}, the invoked instance $N$ uses the insertion log information passed in the invocation parameter to determine whether data recovery is required.
 AWS Lambda does not guarantee that an invocation of a function constantly reuses the function instance $P$ previously invoked.
 If $P$ is not reused, the function-memory of $N$ will not contain the most up-to-date object chunks, and these missing chunks will have to be recovered from COS.